 Can I wait and sign up later when I need coverage?

-- You have gone for more than 63 days without other drug coverage that is considered as good as Part D coverage.
+- You will receive permanent financial penalties if you have gone for more than 63 days without other drug coverage that is considered as good as Part D.

 What is the late enrollment penalty?